When it comes to black and white photography, the editing process can make or break the photo

-Until then, you can switch between seeing the colour or black-and-white versions at any time.
+Until then, you can switch between seeing the color or black-and-white versions at any time.
 When you are in the develop module, simply hit the ‘V’ keyboard shortcut.

 To show a black-and-white photo on-screen, Lightroom takes the red, green and blue values for each pixel and calculates a new single value.
 This is applied to all three to force the pixel to a shade of grey.

 There is no single ‘right’ way to calculate this.
 There are many different conversion algorithms in use.
-B&W conversions can give different tonal values for the same colour in different applications.
+B&W conversions can give different tonal values for the same color in different applications.

 Basic Desaturation vs Black and White Mix

 If you set the saturation slider on the Basic panel all the way to -100%, you’ll get a black and white conversion of sorts.
 The result will often lack contrast.
 And you might not even notice the subject anymore.